ecliptic/purescript-recompose-todomvc/README.md

 ### Not use `purescript-redux`?

 I wanted to use Redux in a way that is more idiomatic to ML-style languages like PureScript.
 For example, I wanted to use algebraic data types to represent action types.
 I decided to take some influence from `purescript-redux-utils` and use the ADT constructor names to automatically derive the string for Redux’s “type” attribute on actions.

-The Redux helper used in this project will be open sourced as a separate module shortly.
+This is why I created [purescript-mini-redux](https://github.com/ecliptic/purescript-mini-redux).

 ### Separate PureScript “Components” from JSX “Views”?